nrfconnect/sdk-nrf/doc/nrf/getting_started.rst

 Getting started
 ###############

-To quickly get started with the |NCS|, use the :ref:`Getting Started Assistant <gs_assistant>` to set up your development environment.
+To quickly get started with the |NCS|, use :ref:`nRF Connect for Desktop <gs_assistant>` to set up your development environment.
 Alternatively, check the :ref:`gs_installing` section for instructions on setting up your environment manually.

 We recommend using SEGGER Embedded Studio for building your applications.
 See :ref:`gs_programming` for the download links and instructions.